Buddhathe18th/phishhunter/README.md

 ## Named accounts

-`API_TOKEN` is the admin credential, basically a root password: one person sets it up, then uses it once to create everyone else's account, never for day-to-day logins.
-Keep it out of individual analysts' hands.
-Instead, mint each person their own login:
+`API_TOKEN` is the admin credential.
+One person can set it up, then use it once to create everyone else's account.
+Then mint each person their own login:

 ```
 curl -X POST /api/users -H "Authorization: Bearer $API_TOKEN" \